Tanishq0305/Custom-Keylogger/README.md

 2."logs.json" contains the keystrokes used by the target

-3. Rest file are for the encryption purpose, which I didn't used in this project
+3. Rest file are for the encryption purpose, which I didn't used in advanced this particular keylogger project